WholesumNet/client/README.md

 ## Overview

-Wholesum network is a p2p verifiable computing network `tailored for ETH L2 sequencer proving`.
-It builds on top of [Risc0](https://risczero.com/), [Libp2p](https://libp2p.io), and decentralized storage options like [Swarm](https://ethswarm.org) and Filecoin to facilitate verifiable computing at scale.
+Wholesum network is a p2p prover network `tailored for ETH block`.
+It builds on top of [Risc0](https://risczero.com/) and [Libp2p](https://libp2p.io).
 The design of the network follows a p2p parallel proving scheme where Risc0 jobs are passed around, proved, and finally combined into a final proof ready for L1 verification.

 ### Prerequisites